Pesso Boyden

 We will have a lunch break of 1 hour and some tea breaks.
 I will provide tea, coffee and various nibbles to have at all breaks.
 Please bring lunch for yourself.

-The plan is to use the time to provide 3-4 full structures (individual sessions), and to have time for some learning about the method
+The plan is to use the time to provide 3-4 full structures (individual sessions), and to have time for some learning about the method.

 The expectations of you on the day is that you would be happy to enroll as an Ideal figure for those having a structure. (you will be completely directed as in what is required).
 Please let me know if this is a problem in any way.
-There will
+There will also be some participant observer places for each day if you wish to just come along and join us with no structure (personal therapy).

 This is in many ways a physical activity so comfortable loose clothing is advised, you will be getting in close contact with other group members..

-Please note: Once a booking is made there are 'no refunds for cancellations or amendments'
+Please note: Once a booking is made, there are 'no refunds for cancellations or amendments'

 C